"This Too Shall Pass" ring

-King Solomon had an army commander named Benyahu Ben Yehudia.
+King Solomon had an army commander named Benyahu Ben Yehoyada.
 It was during the Passover holiday, Solomon and the kingdom’s ministers convened for the holidays.
-At the time of the festive meal, King Solomon decided to sting his army commander Benyahu Ben Yehudia, who was a conceited man.
-“Benyahu”, Solomon addressed the army commander,” I am in need of a special ring, a ring that has special power.
+At the time of the festive meal, King Solomon decided to sting his army commander Benyahu Ben Yehoyada, who was a conceited man.
+“Benyahu”, Solomon addressed the army commander,” I am in need of a special ring, a ring that has a special power.
 This is a ring that when looked upon turns a sad man happy, and a happy man sad.
 I know that only you of all people can find such a ring.
 I need such a ring by the eve of the feast of Tabernacles, the next holiday eve that begins in half a year’s time.
 This way, you will have enough time to locate the ring.”
-The army commander did not doubt his own ability for a moment, and responded that he will find the ring.
+The army commander did not doubt his own ability for a moment and responded that he will find the ring.

 The time passed and Benyahu searched for the ring in every possible place, he sent agents, checked registries, consulted elders, and despite all these attempts he was not able to find even a clue as to the existence of such a ring.
 Finally, the eve of the feast of Tabernacles arrived and Benyahu found himself wandering through the markets of Jerusalem.
 The Sun was beginning to set and the peddlers were busy shutting down their stalls.
 In his despair, the minister approached an old goldsmith and told him about the ring he was searching for.
 The Goldsmith listened and then took out a simple gold ring and engraved on it three letters and presented it to the army commander.
 Benyahu looked at the ring and immediately smiled; this was exactly the ring he was looking for.

 The Holiday Eve arrived and Solomon’s people convened.
-Solomon turned to Benyahu smiling, and asked him if he had found the ring.
+Solomon turned to Benyahu smiling and asked him if he had found the ring.
 To Solomon’s surprise, the army commander took out a ring and presented it to the king.
 The king looked at the ring, looked at the beauty and splendor that surrounded it, he then looked around at his ministers and his smile vanished.
-On the ring were engraved three letters in Hebrew , ג.ז.י, (translated into English, four) T.T.W.P, initials for “THIS TOO SHALL PASS
+On the ring were engraved three letters in Hebrew, ג.ז.י, (translated into English, four) T.T.W.P, initials for “THIS TOO SHALL PASS

-The tale tells us that the understanding that all is ephemeral, and the knowing that all our power, wealth and influence here are temporary.
+The tale tells us that the understanding that all is ephemeral, and knowing that all our power, wealth and influence here are temporary.
 This realization brought King Solomon to write the book of Ecclesiastes that deals with philosophical questions regarding the meaning of life and the pursuit of happiness.

 On the center of the ring appears the three letters ג.ז.י